chaoyangzhengnash/multi-class-text-classification/README.md

 3. text.csv.
 This file provides the title of each paper, which allows you to do prediction based on those titles.

 ## Model and result
 In this project, I used 2 state-of-art models to implement mutil-class-text-classification task.
-The model name and performance can be seen from follows:
+The selected models and performance can be seen from follows:

 1. An attendtion based recurrent neural network (RNN) with multiple bidirectional LSTM layers.
 70.8% accuracy in the test data.